It's great that you're here!

 By categories

-In Fertia Knowledge, you can browse for comprehensive knowledge content within the various categories.
+In Fertia Wissen, you can browse for comprehensive knowledge content within the various categories.

 3

-In Fertia Knowledge, you can search for various content with specific search words using a free text search.
+In Fertia Wissen, you can search for various content with specific search words using a free text search.

 How does Fertia knowledge work?

 Here you can find a brief overview of important content.
-Comprehensive information can be found in Fertia Wissen free of charge in the Hope Fertility app.
+Comprehensive information can be found free of charge in the app in Fertia Knowledge.

 Not getting pregnant?